-When you sign up for the Citi Signature Rewards card, you’re going to receive the bonus in Citi Rewards points (but you can swap to Qantas Rewards later as a cardholder).
+When you sign up for the Citi Premier credit card, you’re going to receive the bonus in Citi Rewards points (but you could swap to Qantas Rewards later as a cardholder).
 We explain this a little later in the guide.

 Using the card for overseas spend incurs a 3.4% fee, with earn rate similar to the highest bonus category at 1 Qantas point or 2 Citi Rewards points per $1 uncapped.